christianacca/web-api-starter/docs/add-environment.md

     * Okta Application for each workload service that needs to acquire identity and/or access tokens.
 For example:
       [Create a confidential client](https://developer.okta.com/docs/guides/sign-into-web-app-redirect/asp-net-core-3/main/#create-an-app-integration-in-the-admin-console)

+    Once created you will add in the following steps:
+    * the client id and authorization server url as config values
+    * the client secret as a keyvault secret

 12. Set okta variables in the app deployment github workflow

     Now that the okta configuration has been created, set the okta variables in [__Application Deployment](../.github/workflows/__app-deploy.yml)